Zarctoras/Ragnar/README.md

         <li><strong>User-friendly Feedback</strong>: Delivers feedback to teachers and students using the RAG (Red/Amber/Green) system.</li>
         <li><strong>Interactivity</strong>: Allows users to change the feedback method, harshness, and choose whether to cluster students into skills-based groups. </li>
     </ul>

+<p><strong>Why Ragnar?</strong></p>
+<p>Skills can be viewed as the building blocks of mathematics ability.
+A single weak skill can prevent a student from answering a question correctly or mastering a new concept.
+Working as an interventionist in secondary education, I witnessed how much effort goes into filling these knowledge gaps.
+Ragnar streamlines this process by shining a light on these gaps.
+By using Ragnar, educators can focus on targeted interventions and deliver personalised feedback to their students.</p>

 ## Feedback Demonstrations
 <div align="center">